ReRoomAI/enterprise-api/README.md

 **Endpoint:** `POST /api/enterprise/render`

 **Description:**
-Submits a rendering request using a previously uploaded image.
+Submits a rendering request using either a previously uploaded image (via the upload endpoint) or an external image URL.
 The endpoint uses a query parameter `field` to differentiate between interior and exterior rendering requests.

 **Headers:**